Open-Systems-Pharmacology/OSMOSES/Documentation/Individuals-BB.md

+A new BB-type **Individuals** will be introduced.
+This BB is not part of a module but will be shared within the project.
+The entries of this BB contain spatial structure parameter sets describing individual physiology.

+In addition to parameter values, each Individual-entry stores the information needed to re-create the specific individual.
+The information is:
+- Species
+- Population
+- Gender
+- Age
+- Weight
+- Height
+- User-defined Anatomy & Physiology (as in the corresponding PK-Sim tab).

 ## Individuals in MoBi
 - An Individual is a list of parameter paths and values that define the physiology of an individual.
 First version - only constant paramters (no derived params)
 - For future: also include formula parameters and re-think the presentation of this BB